Do you tend to bump the car door shut with your hip? If so, don’t be surprised if your bursa complains.

 When to seek help

 Most trochanteric bursitis resolves on its own after two weeks.
 If home treatment hasn’t relieved your discomfort after two weeks, it’s time to see a doctor.
-A specialist in orthopaedics, rheumatology, 0r physical medicine and rehabilitation can help.
+A specialist in orthopaedics, rheumatology or physical medicine and rehabilitation can help.

-Sometimes, physical therapy can be prescribed.
-If that doesn’t help, steroids can be injected into the bursa to relieve the inflammation.
+Sometimes, your doctor may recommend physical therapy.
+If that doesn’t help, your provider may inject steroids into the bursa to relieve the inflammation.

 Injections aren’t for everyone

 “Injections can bring long-lasting and sometimes permanent relief,” says Dr. Burg.
 “But they won’t be effective if you keep doing the work or activity that caused your bursitis in the first place.
 You have to eliminate the source of the problem.”

 In the rare cases where trochanteric bursitis persists after 12 months of medical therapy, surgery can be considered.

 But chances are, with proper care, your bursa will stop complaining long before that.